dtekcth/data101/src/beginner/cli/packagemanagers.md

 {{ end }}

-{{ begin .macos}}

-[^Nix]: There is a package manager called nix which can be used on macOS (and
+[^Nix]: {{ .macos }} There is a package manager called nix which can be used on
-    linux) which is just as up to date and has more packages than Homebrew but it is seriously complex and should not be used by beginners.
+    macOS (and Linux) which is just as up to date and has more packages than Homebrew, but it is more complex and should not be used by beginners.

-{{ end }}